oskariorg/oskari-docs/md/documentation/examples/FOSS4G_2019/workshop.md

 });
 ```

-Now that we are familiar with the basic setup let's start building our own map application showing attractions of Bucharest!
+Now that we are familiar with the basic setup let's start building our own map application showing the attractions of Bucharest!

 You can remove the snippet with `MapClickedEvent` from the project as we don't need that after testing everything was ok.